zent-contrib/codemods/README.md

 ## Options

-- target: the target major release of zent, default is latest major release
+- target: the target major release of zent, default is **latest major release**
 - silent: no stdout, default is `false`
-- output: write to stdout instead of overwriting files
+- output: write to stdout instead of overwriting files, default is `false`
-- color: language for highlight when `output` enabled
+- color: language for highlight when `output` enabled, default is `typescript`
 - quote: style of quote. `'auto' | 'single' | 'double'` is valid, default is `auto`

 ## zent-codemod.json